 - 2 tablespoons maple syrup

-- Place rack in the center of your oven and preheat to 350 degrees F. Coat an 8x8 in pan with cooking spray, line with parchment paper so that the paper overhangs on the sides, grease once more and set aside.
+- Place rack in the center of your oven and preheat to 350 degrees F. Coat an 8×8 inch pan with cooking spray, line with parchment paper so that the paper overhangs on the sides, grease once more, and set aside.

-- In a small bowl, whisk together the white whole wheat flour, all purpose flour, baking powder, and salt.
+- In a small bowl, stir together the white whole wheat flour, all purpose flour, baking powder, and salt.
 Set aside.

 - Place the butter in a large saucepan and over medium-low heat.
 Once the butter melts, it will foam, turn clear golden, then begin to turn brown and smell nutty.
 Whisk often, scraping up any bits from the bottom.
 Watch the pan very carefully, as the butter will brown very soon after it begins to color and can burn quickly.
 Once the butter is deep golden and very fragrant, remove it from heat.

 - Pour the mixture into the prepared pan.
 Bake for 20 to 25 minutes, until a toothpick comes out clean and the bars pull away from the sides of the pan slightly.
 For clean cutting, let cool completely.
-Use the parchment paper overhand as “handles” to transfer the a cutting board.
+Use the parchment paper overhang as “handles” to transfer to a cutting board.

-- Prepare the glaze: Whisk all ingredients together until smooth.
+- To prepare the glaze, whisk all ingredients together until smooth.
 Drizzle over bars, then slice bars into desired sizes and serve.